LeBron-James-Fan-Club/em_language/readme.md

 ### This converts c-like code into MIPS (32 bit)

 ## !!!
 IMPORTANT !!!
-## Local/Parameters are broken now cause of a code edit
+## Local/Parameters are broken now cause of a code edit - fixed (maybe)

 ## Features
  - If statements